 \section{Introduction}

 Four dimensional $N=2$ superconformal $A$ type quiver gauge theory (the quiver has the shape of $A_n$ type dynkin diagram) is realized as the six dimensional $(0,2)$ SCFT compactified on a punctured Riemann surface \cite{Argy, Gaiotto1}.
 The gauge coupling constants of four dimensional theory are identified with the complex structure moduli of the punctured Riemann surface $M_{g,n}$.
 The $N=2$ dualities are interpreted geometrically as the conformal mapping group of the Riemann surface.
-It is shown in \cite{moore1, dan} that the BPS equation governing the compactification is the Hitchin equation \cite{hitchin1,hitchin2} defined on the Riemann surface; At the puncture, the solution of the Hitchin equation has a simple singularity.
-The moduli space of solutions to Hitchin's equation is a Hyperkahler manifold.
-In one of the complex structures, there is Hitchin's fibration and we can write the corresponding spectral curve which is identified with the Seiberg-Witten fibration \cite{witten4,witten5}, so the IR behavior of the four dimensional theory can be determined by the Hitchin's equation.
+It is shown in \cite{moore1, dan} that the BPS equation governing the compactification is the Hitchin equation \cite{hitchin1,hitchin2} defined on the Riemann surface; At the puncture, the solution of the Hitchin equation has a regular singularity.
+The spectral curve of Hitchin's system is identified with the Seiberg-Witten fibration \cite{witten4,witten5}, so the IR behavior of the four dimensional theory can also be determined.

-We can engineer a large class of $N=2$ superconformal field theories (SCFT) by putting a collection of simple singularities on the Riemann surface.
+We can engineer a large class of $N=2$ superconformal field theories (SCFT) by putting a collection of regular singularities on the Riemann surface.
 We may call the corresponding gauge theory as the generalized quiver gauge theory.
-In general, these theories have no lagrangian description.
-However, It would be interesting to determine the weakly coupled gauge groups in this quiver .
-For the $A$ type linear quiver, Gaiotto \cite{Gaiotto1} argued that the weakly coupled gauge group description corresponds to the degeneration limit of the Riemann surface, different weakly coupled descriptions correspond to different degeneration limits of the Riemann surface.
+In general, these theories have no Lagrangian description.
+However, It would be interesting to determine the weakly coupled gauge groups and matter content in any duality frame.
+Gaiotto \cite{Gaiotto1} argued that the weakly coupled gauge group description corresponds to the degeneration limit of the Riemann surface, different weakly coupled descriptions correspond to different degeneration limits of the Riemann surface.
 This can be easily applied to the generalized quiver gauge theory.
-The difficulty is to determine the weakly coupled gauge group in the general case.
-We will solve this problem in this paper and give an algorithm to calculate the weakly coupled gauge groups in any duality frame based on the information encoded in the puncture.